 Subheads: Making up for unfinished business; Summary.

-Chapter Eighteen: The Current Context of “Mental Disorders,” “Diagnosis,” and Their Treatment
+Chapter Seventeen: The Current Context of “Mental Disorders,” “Diagnosis,” and Their Treatment

-The goals of the therapy explicated in this volume differ vastly from symptom suppression, dissociation, adjustment and stabilization.
-At their center is helping the person to organize the forces for growth, a dynamism oriented toward the progressive expansion of satisfaction and of experience (Pearce & Newton, 1963, p.
+The goals of the therapy explicated here differ vastly from symptom suppression, dissociation, adjustment and stabilization.
+At their center is helping the person organize the forces for growth, a dynamism oriented toward the progressive expansion of satisfaction and experience (Pearce & Newton, 1963, p.
 443).
-It is our view, that by promoting more satisfactory life experiences, interpersonal therapy can alter patterns of organization that stifle growth and (Pearce & Newton, 1963, p.
+Therapy attempts to alter patterns of organization that stifle growth and to promote more satisfactory life experiences (Pearce & Newton, 1963, p.
 441).
-Altering stifling patterns of organization is clearly not a task that can be addressed by one or more medications or a brief series of appointments oriented primarily toward changes of behavior.
+Altering stifling patterns of organization is not a task that can be addressed by one or more medications or a brief series of appointments oriented primarily toward changes of behavior.

 Subheads: The current condition of psychotherapy; Some historical background; The results: drug company dominance of the mental health field; The economic context of these developments; Technological innovation and scientific research; The commodification of care; Turning the tide; Summary.

-Chapter Twenty: A Comparison of Revolutionary and Interpersonal Theories
+Chapter Nineteen: A Comparison of Revolutionary and Interpersonal Theories

 Subheads: Sullivan’s one-genus postulate: “Everyone is much more simply human than otherwise”; Development in an orderly sequence; The integral personality—guerrilla fighter for personal growth; Summary.